The Future of

 The Partnership

+The partnership is made up of 30 core organisations.
 Collectively, we are based and/or work within every region and nations of the UK.

-- Our research partners are leaders in the respective fields and disciplines and are connected to extensive academic and research networks
+- Our research partners are leaders in the respective fields and disciplines and are connected to extensive wider academic and research networks

 Our Mission